 Sweet and Sour Chicken Stir Fry

 Who doesn’t love Chinese take out?
 I know that North American restaurant style Chinese food is vastly different from authentic Chinese cuisine (which I also enjoy!), but I have a soft spot for good old restaurant style Chinese food.
-Sometimes we go out to a Chinese buffet – there is a great chain of restaurants up here in Ontario called Mandarin.
-Usually though, when I do get the craving, I prefer to order take out.
-There is something special about getting Chinese food to go.
-I just love those Chinese take out boxes!
+One of my favourite dishes is classic sweet and sour chicken stir fry.
+This recipe tastes just like take out and it is surprisingly easy to make!

 A good sweet and sour sauce needs to have a nice tang to it and the perfect sweetness.
 I love it all over the meat, veggies and maybe even some pineapple chunks too.
 Sweet and sour chicken on a bed of rice is pretty close to perfection for me!!